AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 Whenever the server detects that one, or two, or three or four values change within the session, the server will issue a notification with one, or two or three or four members in the `param` object.
 As a consequence the miner is instructed to adapt those values on **next** job which gets notified.
 The new `algo` member is defined to be prepared for possible presence of algorithm variants to ethash, namely ethash1a or ProgPow.
 Pools providing multicoin switching will take care to send a new `mining.set` to miners before pushing any job after a switch.
-The client wich can't support the data provided in the `mining.set` notification **MAY** close connection or stay idle till new values satisfy it's configuration (see `mining.noop`)
+The client wich can't support the data provided in the `mining.set` notification **MAY** close connection or stay idle till new values satisfy it's configuration (see `mining.noop`).
 All client's implementations **MUST** be prepared to accept new extranonces during the session: unlike in EthereumStratum/1.0.0 the optional client advertisement `mining.extranonce.subscribe` is now implicit and mandatory.

 ### Jobs notification